wxWidgets/Phoenix/README.rst

 Important build.py commands
 ---------------------------

-The following commands are required to be able to build Phoenix from scratch.
+The following ``build.py`` commands are required to be able to build Phoenix from scratch.
 In other words, from a pristine source tree with none of the generated code present yet.
 They can be run individually or you can specify all of them on a single command line, in the order given.
 Once a command has succeded in one run of build.py there is no need to run that command again in a later run, unless you've changed something which that command has the responsibility to process.
+Many of the commands require the results of the earlier commands, so at least the first time you run the build you will need to use all 4 of the commands (or their equivalents for composite commands) in the given order.

 * **dox**: Builds the XML files from the wxWidgets documentation source, which will be used as input for the etg command.